Best 300 Hour Yoga Teacher Training in Rishikesh

 Real spiritual awakening

-Good control over energy that alisists in all kinds of healing
+Good control over energy that assists in all kinds of healing

 Pranayama

-Pranayama is an integral part of Yogic Practices also mentioned in the eight limbs of Patanjali Yoga sutras.
-Pranayama specifically focuses on increased efficiency and balancing of the breath of an individual.
-Prana is the vital energy of the body and Yama refers to the expansion and growth.
-There are many physiological and psychological benefits of doing pranayama practices daily.
+Pranayama is the integral part of Yogic Practices also mention in the eight limbs of Patanjali Yoga sutras.
+Pranayama specifically focus on the increase the efficiency and balancing the breath of an individual.
+Prana is vital energy of the body and yama refers to the expansion and growth.
+There are many physiological and psychological benefits by doing pranayama practices daily.

 Introduction of Pranayama